Peddler Polly and the Story Stealer

 Adapted for reader’s theater (or readers theatre) by the author

 Story copyright © 1995, 2002 Aaron Shepard.
 Script copyright © 1995, 2002, 2014 Aaron Shepard.
-Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except they may not be posted online without permission.
+Scripts in this series are free and may be copied, shared, and performed for any noncommercial purpose, except the texts may not be posted publicly without permission.

 PREVIEW: The storytellers of Taletown are mysteriously losing their stories, while a stranger sells “storyboxes” in the town square.